-Not to “toot my own horn,” but I’ve been told on more than one occasion that I make the best scrambled eggs in the history of scrambled eggs.
-I’ve been refining my scrambling method since junior high school home economics class… do they even offer that class anymore?… where I first learned how to pull the cooking edges from the outside in (details below).
+I’ve been told on more than one occasion that I make the best scrambled eggs ever.
+I’ll admit, I have been refining my scrambling method since junior high home economics class… do they even offer that class anymore?
+That’s where I first learned how to pull the cooked edges of the eggs from the outside in (details below).
 This simple tip, along with a few others I’ve learned along the way, have developed into a foolproof method for a scrumptious scramble every time.
-We eat scrambled eggs almost every morning for breakfast, so I’ve had plenty time to refine the technique.
-I’m excited to share it with you!

 - 4 large eggs

 - Meanwhile, prepare your eggs.
-Break them into a bowl with a tablespoon of water or milk, some salt and pepper.
-I use about 1/8 tsp salt and a pinch of pepper; you might use more or less according to taste.
-If you're dairy intolerant or don't like the taste of milk you can use water.
-I personally love the way milk enhances the flavor of the eggs.
+Break them into a bowl with a tablespoon of milk, half and half, or water (I prefer half and half or milk).
+Add some salt and pepper – I typically add about 1/8 teaspoon of sea salt and a few turns of black pepper.
+You might use more or less according to taste.
+If you're dairy intolerant or don't like the taste of milk, feel free to use water – but don't skip adding a little liquid, as it helps to add fluffiness to the scramble.
+I personally love the way creamy half and half enhances the flavor of the eggs.